 One additional, and powerful, part of VEfile's structure is it's ability to use profiles.
 In virtstrap, a profile is a particular type of environment you'd like to setup.
 These types of environments could be something like development, testing, staging, production, etc. Virtstrap makes little assumptions about the names you with to use for profiles.
 The development profile is the single exception.
-Virtstrap will always use the development profile if you do not specify a different profile.
+When initializing a virtstrap project, the development profile will be used by default do not specify a different profile.
 The reason for this is that most of your time with virtstrap will be spent developing code, so it should be simple.
+For convenience, virtstrap will remember the profile you used during initialization and will continue to use it unless you specify otherwise.
+This feature will be explained below.